eid96/Cross-Site-Scripting/README.md

 * HTML related coode still found in "templates#/.."
 * simple routing still found in app.py

-##Client secret and id
+### Client secret and id
-* client secret and ID can be found in overleaf and needs to be copied in to app.py for the code to run
+* client secret and ID can be found in project report in section 4.5 and needs to be copied in to app.py for the code to run
+* CLIENT_ID = "insert ID from pdf"
+* CLIENT_SECRET = "insert secret from pdf"